Pipeline

 Stage 1: Research

-Gemini 3 FlashContinuous monitoring of federal and state legislative databases, court dockets, regulatory filings, and legal scholarship for AI-related developments.
+Gemini Deep ResearchDeep web research with verified citations across federal and state legislative databases, court dockets, regulatory filings, and legal scholarship for primary-source discovery.

 Stage 2: Analysis

-GPT-5.2Structured legal analysis: identifying holdings, reasoning, statutory interpretation, cross-referencing existing tracker entries, and assessing Digital Trust Act implications.
+GPT-5.4Structured legal analysis with citation grounding: identifying holdings, reasoning, statutory interpretation, cross-referencing existing tracker entries, and assessing Digital Trust Act implications.

 HumanFinal editorial review by a licensed attorney.
 Verifies legal accuracy, citation correctness, analytical soundness, and editorial voice.
-The human is the bottleneck by design.
+The human bottleneck by design.

 Transparency

-Every published piece on The Fiduciary includes a pipeline transparency footer showing exactly which AI models contributed to the research, analysis, and drafting — and who performed the final attorney review.
+Every published piece on The Fiduciary includes a pipeline transparency footer showing exactly which AI models contributed to the research, analysis, adversarial review, and drafting — and who performed the final attorney review.